Theys, Gays, and Giants: How Two Celebrations Shape My Life

 Looking Ahead: Celebrating Every Day

-While today is a special convergence of celebrations, I hope we can carry the spirit of They Day and National Coming Out Day forward into the rest of the year.
-Celebrating who we are—whether through singing about a nightlight or through the bravery of coming out—shouldn’t be reserved for one day.
-It’s something I want to do every day.
+While today is a special convergence of celebrations, I hope we can carry the spirit of They Day and National Coming Out Day forward into the rest of this year and the next.
+Celebrating who we are, whether through singing about a nightlight or through the bravery of coming out, shouldn’t be reserved for one day.
+It’s something we ought to do every day.

 Coming Out Resources: https://www.hrc.org/resources/coming-out